fakhrizulkifli/fakhrizulkifli.github.io/about.md

 ---
 layout: page
 title:  About
 permalink: /about/
+categories: misc
 ---

 Hi!
-My name is [Fakhri](https://twitter.com/d0lph1n98).
-I work as a Security Engineer.
+My name is Fakhri.
+I work as Security Engineer and this is my personal blog.